 Frequently Asked Questions (FAQ)

-Do I have to mention the name of the clothing (e.g., “this shirt”) before making a supplication?
+Must I mention the specific name of the garment before supplicating?

-What if I forget to recite the supplication when wearing clothes?
+What should I do if I forget to recite the Dua for wearing clothes before getting dressed?

 Al-Nawawī, Yaḥyā ibn Sharaf.
 Al-Adhkār.
 Edited by ʿAbd al-Qādir al-Arnaʾūṭ.
 New revised edition.
 Beirut: Dār al-Fikr, 1994.